 Evolution of some ideas, algorithmic solutions and programs implementations are evident.
 The contributions and experiences are finally divided as they are grouped and incorporated in the SPSS macro language coded library of more then seven hundred macro programs.
 Further research is needed to enable better understanding of the complexities of his ideas implemented in macro programs, especially where artificial neural network approach to multivariate data analysis problems is integrated.

-This rather short and illustrative overview is just a preliminary attempt to the deeper insight into phenomenon of Konstantin Momirović's work and his legacy in the field of multivariate statistics and data analysis as foundations of research methodology and methods in kinesiology.
+This rather short and illustrative overview is just a preliminary attempt to the deeper insight into phenomenon of Konstantin Momirović's work and his legacy in the field of multivariate statistics and data analysis.